-“The Velveteen Rabbit,” also called “How Toys Become Real,” is a children’s novel written by Margery Williams and illustrated by William Nicholson.
-First published in 1922, the story actually was Williams’ first and most popular children’s book.
-If you’ve never read it before, the story is about the journey of a toy velveteen rabbit learning about love and what it means to become real; a story that reflects the human pilgrimage we all take to discover and hold onto our authentic selves.
+The Velveteen Rabbit,” the children’s book written by Margery Williams (also known as Margery Williams Bianco) and illustrated by William Nicholson, is a true literary classic.
+First published as a book in 1922, it was Williams’ first children’s story, and is considered by many to be her best.
+The tale of a toy velveteen rabbit learning about love and what it means to become real reflects the human pilgrimage we all take to discover and hold onto our authentic selves.

-10 Best Velveteen Rabbit Quotes
+11 Best Velveteen Rabbit Book Quotes

 "Real isn't how you are made," said the Skin Horse.
 "It's a thing that happens to you.
 When a child loves you for a long, long time, not just to play with, but REALLY loves you, then you become Real."